orchetect/OSCKit/README.md

 ## Documentation

 Will be added in future.
-In the meantime, refer to this README file for a getting started guide, and check out the [Example projects](Examples).
+In the meantime, refer to this README's [Getting Started](#getting-started) section, and check out the [Example projects](Examples).

 ## Roadmap